Skip to main content

 The two tools store notes in incompatible formats.
 Plan the migration before committing.

-Evernote → Bear.
-Bear ingests Markdown and HTML.
-The cleanest path is to export an Evernote notebook to .enex, run it through a converter (the enex-to-markdown open-source utility is the standard), and drag the resulting Markdown set into Bear.
+For Evernote to Bear, export an Evernote notebook to .enex, run it through a converter such as the enex-to-markdown open-source utility, and drag the resulting Markdown set into Bear.
 Tags survive as Bear hashtags.
 Internal note-to-note links break and require a manual fix-up pass.

-Bear → Evernote.
-Bear's HTML or Markdown export drops into Evernote via the desktop client's drag-and-drop ingest.
-Tags translate.
-Hashtag-nested hierarchies (Bear's #projects/active) flatten into individual Evernote tags.
+For Bear to Evernote, use Bear's HTML or Markdown export and drop the files into Evernote through the desktop client's drag-and-drop ingest.
+Tags translate, while hashtag-nested hierarchies such as Bear's #projects/active flatten into individual Evernote tags.

-Either → Atlas.
-Atlas accepts Markdown, HTML, and PDF.
+For either tool to Atlas, upload Markdown, HTML, or PDF.
 Tag structures preserve as folder-tag pairs.

 For users with under 1,000 notes in either tool, manual migration takes a few hours.
 For multi-thousand-note Evernote archives, expect the conversion to take a half day plus link-fix work.